-- : Switch to a year-based version scheme. - #8: Add explicit Attribute class and use it for default factories.
-Deprecate the defaults argument of with_init() and attributes(). - #14: Add immutable() to make certain attributes of classes immutable.
-Also add apply_immutable argument to attributes(). - #13: Add aliasing of private attributes for with_init()'s initializer when used together with Attribute.
-Allow for custom aliasing via a callable. - #12: Add type checks to with_init() 's initializer. - : Add possibility to exclude single attributes from certain decorators. - : Add possibility to hand-pick which decorators are applied from within attributes().
-A new line of arguments has been introduced for that and create_init has been deprecated. - · : Initial work.
+- Switch to a year-based version scheme. - Add immutable() to make certain attributes of classes immutable.
+Also add apply_immutable argument to attributes().[14] - Add explicit Attribute class and use it for default factories.
+[8] - Add aliasing of private attributes for with_init()'s initializer when used together with Attribute.
+Allow for custom aliasing via a callable.
+[6, 13] - Add type checks to with_init()'s initializer.
+[12] - Add possibility to hand-pick which decorators are applied from within attributes (). - Add possibility to exclude single attributes from certain decorators.